Intravenous urography

 SPECIALIST.
 RADIOLOGY SERVICE

-The images obtained will be studied by the radiologist, who will send a report to your responsible physician.
+The images obtained will be studied by the radiologist, who will send a report to your doctor.
+This test lasts approximately 1 hour.
+However, it may sometimes be necessary to stay longer to obtain the late X-rays.

 Imagen del icono de la consulta de Segunda Opinión.
 Clínica Universidad de Navarra